WangYuLin-SEU/HCCEPose/README.md

 <img src="/show_vis/VID_20251011_215255.gif" width=100%> -->

 ## 🧩 Introduction
-HccePose represents the state-of-the-art method for 6D object pose estimation based on a single RGB image.
+HccePose(BF) represents the state-of-the-art method for 6D object pose estimation based on a single RGB image.
 It introduces a **Hierarchical Continuous Coordinate Encoding (HCCE)** scheme, which encodes the three coordinate components of object surface points into hierarchical continuous codes.
 Through this hierarchical encoding, the neural network can effectively learn the correspondence between 2D image features and 3D surface coordinates of the object.

 In the pose estimation process, the network trained with HCCE predicts the 3D surface coordinates of the object from a single RGB image, which are then used in a **Perspective-n-Point (PnP)** algorithm to solve for the 6D pose.
 Unlike traditional methods that only learn the visible front surface of objects, **HccePose(BF)** additionally learns the 3D coordinates of the back surface, thereby constructing denser 2D–3D correspondences and significantly improving pose estimation accuracy.